CDDLeiden/QSPRpred/docs/use.rst

 """""""""""""""""""""
 The model training can be customized with several CLI arguments.
 Firstly, you can set whether to use regression, classification or both.
-Default setting is to run both, but you can run either by setting the regression argument to true/REG for regression or false/CLS for classification.
+The default setting is to run both, but you can run either by setting the regression argument to true/REG for regression or false/CLS for classification.
-If classification then also the threshold(s) for each property needs to be included.
+When using classification, the threshold(s) for each property need to be included.
 This is set using a dictionary.
-If multi-class classification then the bounderies of the bins need to be given.
-If binary then only the threshold.
+In case of multi-class classification the bounderies of the bins need to be given.
+For binary only give 1 threshold per property.

 ..  code-block::